 Bullets were zipping through the glider and the man behind me was struck in the shoulder.
 I even felt the heat and heard the scream of one going by near my left ear, that one knocking the sunglasses from the pilot just as we crash-landed into a great chamber.

 As our pilot began to raise the canopy, I ripped it away, over my head.
 Adrenaline surging, bursting from the glider like a newborn chick through the egg!
 I remember pulling her along up a flight of stairs and through a series of corridors only to be met it seemed at each turn by startled young faces, until hopelessly cornered, we all entered a small room and did our best to barricade the door.
-Now, I noticed our group remained only of myself the pilot and the young lady none of us had weapons.
+Now, I noticed our group remained only of myself the pilot and the young lady none of us having weapons.

 A small window in the only thing between us and other occupants of the building gave us the opportunity to see one by one the faces looking in on us, nearly all of them young, some grinning and some with menacing looks returned.
 After what seemed an eternity, a middle-aged gentleman in uniform tapped the window with the barrel of his pistol.